 Aminta Menjivar

-Aminta Menjivar holds a PhD in American Indian Studies with a minor in Law from the University of Arizona.
+Aminta Menjivar holds a PhD in American Indian Studies with a minor in law from the University of Arizona.
 Her dissertation research focused on Native American water sovereignty and self-determination.
-She currently works at the International Indian Treaty Council, which is an Indigenous Peoples’ organization protecting the rights of Indigenous Peoples at the international level.
-Dr. Menjivar aims to use her doctoral degree to educate students and the general public about the importance of protecting the rights of Indigenous Peoples.
+Menjivar currently works at the International Indian Treaty Council—an Indigenous Peoples’ organization that protects the rights of Indigenous Peoples at the international level.
+She aims to use her doctoral degree to educate students and the public about the importance of protecting the rights of Indigenous Peoples.